One of the most common problems I’ve had to deal with is leaks due to wear and tear in the drainage pipes on the panoramic sunroof.

 6 – Remove front left / right side upright

-do the same for law.
+Do the same for the right.

 7 – Remove left/right center upright